 Online Child Abuse Mandated Reporter Training

-Mandated reporter training funded by the Office of Child Abuse Prevention.
-Training modules offered by the Chadwick Center for Children at Rady Children’s Hospital in San Diego.
+Mandated reporter training is funded by the Office of Child Abuse Prevention.
 The training defines the various requirements of the California Child Abuse and Neglect Reporting Act and also offers specialized training for various occupational groups, including school personnel.
 The training is free and can be taken at your own pace.
 At the end of the training, you will receive a certificate of completion issued by the California Department of Social Services (CDSS) that you may share with your employer, if required to do so.

-Reporting Form for LEAs Who Use Alternative Training For Mandatory Reporting (DOC)
+Reporting Form for LEAs Who Use Alternative Training For Mandatory Reporting (PDF)

 Child Abuse or Neglect Identification and Reporting Guidelines

-Information for school personnel and those who work in our children’s schools to be able to identify signs of suspected cases of child abuse and/or child neglect and to have the tools to know how to make a report to the proper authorities.
+Information for school personnel and those who work in our children’s schools to be able to identify signs of suspected cases of child abuse and/or child neglect and to have the tools to know how to make a report to the proper authorities is described here.

 Child Abuse Reporting Procedures for Parents and Guardians (English)

-Information to assist parents and guardians in determining whether or not child abuse has occurred and, if so, how to file a complaint of child abuse with local law enforcement.
+Information to assist parents and guardians in determining whether or not child abuse has occurred and, if so, how to file a complaint of child abuse with local law enforcement is described here.

 California Penal Code Section 11165.7

-Definition of "mandated reporter" and which personnel are designated mandated reporters is included in this Section.
+The definition of mandated reporter and which personnel are designated mandated reporters is included in this Section.

 Emergency Response Hotline Numbers for County Child Protective Services

-Telephone numbers for each county's emergency response for child abuse reporting.
+Telephone numbers for each county's emergency response for child abuse reporting are available here.